 Since there’s no one else in the office that interests either of us, Mame and I become fast friends.
 She has a disinhibition, a flair for shock value and linguistic ornamentation that I’ve never encountered.
 She looks a tad like Aretha Franklin, and wears muu-muus with cardigans and a short brown wig that’s often askew.
 Her voice is loud and carries across crowded rooms, and there’s an aura of fun, rascality and fearlessness about her.
 My 18-year-old self is fascinated.

 This anecdote is delivered over lunch break, as a sad-looking passel of co-workers chew their brown-bag lunches.
 They don’t get Mame at all, and I wonder if a few of them don’t suspect she’s mocking them by talking over their heads.
-I know for a fact they resent her outstanding sales record.
+I know they resent her outstanding sales record.
 We are telephone solicitors, each assigned a narrow carrel with a rotary-dial phone, stacks of names to call and a scripted sales pitch.
 Mame, an assiduous wordsmith, loves to improvise and embellish on the spiel.

 Or something like that.
 In retrospect, I wonder if the Lincoln Training Center ever existed — but that’s another story.
-One day, a woman on the phone cuts Mame off mid-spiel and interjects, “Lady, what makes you think you are so damn smart with your ten-dollar words?
+One day, a woman on the phone cuts Mame off mid-spiel and interjects, “Hey lady, what makes you think you are so damn smart with your ten-dollar words?
 I know you’re reading from a script.”
 Aghast, Mame affects her haughtiest dowager-empress voice to disabuse the fool of her ignorance:

 “Madam, these are my words.
 I am an English major!”

 Mame sells twice as many subscription as anyone else, and frequently shouts from across the room to gloat over her accomplishment.
 “Oh Mister Ed-warrrds!” she trills merrily.
 “I just sold another order!”
-I don’t mind her braggadocious burlesque; to me, Mame Jackson is hugely entertaining and a respite from the tedium of telephone sales.
+I don’t mind her braggadocity; to me, Mame Jackson is hugely entertaining and a respite from the tedium of telephone sales.

 I can’t recall the other telemarketers, except a rawboned Austrian refugee named Roland (Mame pronounces it “Row-LAWNED”) who invites us for drinks one night at his grubby trailer park; and a pudgy, oversexed pepperpot whom Mame detests (“I wish the man with the biggest penis in the world would insert it in her vagina, and then maybe she’d shut the hell up”).